Maedeh-Ghazanfari/Book-Shelf/Machine Learning Yearning/Reflection.md

 ### Key Concepts I Learned:
 - The difference between training/dev/test sets and their role in model tuning.
-- The importance of selecting the dev set and test set from the same distribution.
+- I learned the importance of selecting the development (dev) set and test set from the same data distribution to ensure that model evaluation is fair and reliable.
+This helps prevent biased results and ensures that performance metrics reflect how the model will behave on new, unseen data.
 ### Reflections: